sirkevinwang/NOMA/README.md

 ## Data
 Medical guidelines are constantly changing, so NOMA has been designed with scalability in mind.
 The data powering NOMA are stored in the format of JSON and ship with the app when compiled.
 This eliminates the need for the app to request that melanoma guideline information from a remote location.

-Specifically, there are three parts to database structure: the staging data, the action item groups, and the staging options.
+Specifically, there are three parts to the data structure: the staging data, the action item groups, and the staging options.
 All of these have been stored under the `data` folder.

 ### Action Groups